Skip to Main Content

 See the tabs in this box for additional guidance and relevant examples.
 Our Vancouver guidance is closely aligned with that given in the 'Cite them right' book and website (below).
 You can find extra publication types and examples via this website.
 Note that we deviate from this guide in some case to make references simpler.
 For instance you should put journal names in full not abbreviated.

+Find an overview of the essentials of Vancouver referencing in this video (8 mins).
 You will need to login with your University username and password to view this video.

 Citing books and e-books